qkewq/linuxsocksfiveserver/README.md

-Work in progress, not SOCKS5 compliant
+Work in progress, not SOCKS5 (RFC 1928) compliant

 SOCKS5 server for linux
 I have no idea what I'm doing